danbev/migrate/README.md

 # Step 3: Dependency upon pre-installed module
-Now you'll get an error upon deployment which is expected as the point of the application is to show different issues that crop up when migrating.
+Now deploy the application and you'll see the following error in the server console:

     16:09:06,353 INFO  [org.jboss.as.server.deployment] (MSC service thread 1-3) Starting deployment of "migrate.ear"
     16:09:06,451 INFO  [org.jboss.as.server.deployment] (MSC service thread 1-3) Starting deployment of "war.war"